 Why use agrivoltaics?
 Typical solar panels perform optimally at 77F, but temperatures in the Tucson area regularly exceed that threshold throughout the year, and direct solar exposure further exceeds this optimal performance temperature.
 Installing a living green roof below the panels allows transpiration from the plants to cool the panels, in some cases by as much as 20F, increasing the panels’ efficiency and their electrical output.
 In turn, shade from the panels both cools the plants and helps prevent water loss in extreme heat, increasing plant productivity by as much as 300%.

-The construction on the green roof component of the project (Phase 1) began in November 2019, with completion scheduled for the end of January 2020.
-The installation of the solar panels (Phase 2) is expected to begin in May 2020, with completion scheduled for the end of summer 2020.
+The construction on the green roof component of the project (Phase 1) began in November 2019, with completion at the end of January 2020.
+The installation of the solar panels (Phase 2) began in May 2020, with completion in January 2021.
 Once fully complete, the green roof will be planted with a variety of native, pollinator-friendly plants and will be maintained in a manner that provides habitat and food resources for our native pollinators.